 Racing thoughts, heart rate going through the roof, inability to concentrate, cold sweats, headaches and even nausea are some of the symptoms most students experience right before/during an important exam.
 If not managed well, test anxiety could lead to more anxiety, self-doubt, and fear of failure which may derail months of preparation and hard work.

 This might sound obvious, but the key to passing the FE is good preparation.
-Being prepared will help calm your nerves and be more confident in your abilities on the day of the exam.
+Being prepared for your FE exam test will help calm your nerves and be more confident in your abilities on the day of the exam.

 Also, don’t forget to time yourself as if you were in the real exam room.
 That way, you’ll be practicing the problems and time management at the same time.